syncfusion-content/blazor-docs/blazor/datagrid/grouping.md

 ## Grouping events

-The DataGrid component provides two events that are triggered during the group action such as [OnActionBegin](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html) and [OnActionComplete](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html).
-The `OnActionBegin` event is triggered before the group action starts, and the `OnActionComplete` event is triggered after the group action is completed.
+The DataGrid component provides two events that are triggered during the group action such as [Grouping](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_Grouping) and [Grouped](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEvents-1.html#Syncfusion_Blazor_Grids_GridEvents_1_Grouped).
+The `Grouping` event is triggered before the group action starts, and the `Grouped` event is triggered after the group action is completed.
 You can use these events to perform any custom action based on the grouping.

-1. **OnActionBegin Event**: `OnActionBegin` event is triggered before the group action begins.
+1. **Grouping Event**: `Grouping` event is triggered before the grouping action or un-grouping action is performed in the grid.
 It provides a way to perform any necessary operations before the group action takes place.
-This event provides a parameter that contains the current grid state, including the current group field name, requestType information and etc.
+This event provides a parameter that contains the current sorting column name, and action.

-2. **OnActionComplete Event**: `OnActionComplete` event is triggered after the group action is completed.
+2. **Grouped Event**: `Grouped` event is triggered after the grouping action or un-grouping action is performed in the grid.
 It provides a way to perform any necessary operations after the group action has taken place.
-This event provides a parameter that contains the current grid state, including the grouped data and column information and etc.
+This event provides a parameter that contains the current sorting column name, and action.

-The following example demonstrates how the `actionBegin` and `actionComplete` events work when grouping is performed.
-The `actionBegin` event event is used to cancel the grouping of the **OrderID** column.
-The `actionComplete` event is used to display a message
+The following example demonstrates how the `Grouping` and `Grouped` events work when grouping is performed.
+The `Grouping` event event is used to cancel the grouping of the **OrderID** column.
+The `Grouped` event is used to display a message

 {% tabs %}
 {% highlight razor tabtitle="Index.razor" %}